The Benefits of Video for Law Enforcement and Security

 - Attempted Suicide Calls

-*Wearable video systems have been shown to reduce paperwork by more than 30%, allowing officers to spend more time on patrol.
+*Body Cameras have been shown to reduce paperwork by more than 30%, allowing officers to spend more time on patrol, reduce use of force incidents by 50-60% and reduce the number of complaints by 90%.

 Select from the following to learn more about Digital Ally's Powerful Audio/Video Systems: